emilyvertosick/Statistics-Course/docs/09-answers.md

 ## 95 percent confidence interval:
 ##  -0.1594693  0.1186343
 ## sample estimates:
-## mean in group 1 mean in group 2
+## mean in group a mean in group b
 ##        3.762733        3.783150
 ```